johnalison/obsidian-notes/Journal/6 August 2024 Tuesday.md

 More mixed debugging (see above)

-No mans meeting
+No Mans meeting

 install pdflatex [[Setup M3 Macbook]]

 # Starting to make pdflatex slides
-added them to my log
+added them to my lab repro

-Seeing a big memory leak during the synthetic datasets... debugging
+Seeing signal crash when running all years (out of memory) during the synthetic datasets...
 - Testing 2018 signal on **cmslpc331**

+Got M and T

+# Drinks / Dinner with Tony
+Good times